Team

 Raised in the Bay Area and northern Mexico, Lorenzo makes queer home with his partners, two rapidly growing teenagers, and a chihuahua in San Francisco.

-She finds joy in baking her way through a growing pile of cookbooks, and taking walks with her pup and partner.
-Sharon lives in New York, but will forever consider herself a Californian.
+She finds joy in baking her way through a growing pile of cookbooks, and taking walks along the New York City waterfront with her pup and partner.

 Driven by a vision of a truly just and equitable world, Rachel Humphrey has worked in the philanthropic and nonprofit sector for 25 years as a strategist, capacity builder, and movement builder.
 She is passionate about people feeling connected, empowered, and purposeful in their collective efforts for justice, and brings a solid and ever-evolving anti-oppression lens as well as skills in Appreciative Inquiry and Conflict Literacy to supporting this aim.